VEA-SRL/IRUINO_Library/README.md

     - `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json`
   + Open the Boards Manager from the Tools -> Board menu and install "iruino", by "VEA SRL"
   + Select the "IRUINO" board from the Tools -> Board menu
+  + Select the product you need, for example "HCE-IOV-104"

 ### Decoding exceptions